SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 The Bellicist theory remains consistent when replaced war making is replaced with plague.

-Plague requires a higher
+Plague requires a level of organization higher than a single person can provide.
+Effectic